-Source: U.S. Department of Transportation, Bureau of Transportation Statistics, National Transportation Statistics, table 1-73, available at www.bts.gov/nts as of May 2019.
+SOURCE: As cited in U.S. Department of Transportation, Bureau of Transportation Statistics, National Transportation Statistics, table 1-73, available at www.bts.gov/nts as of August 2021.

 Transportation is a major sector of the U.S. economy.
 The transportation system moves people and goods, employs millions of workers, generates revenue, and consumes resources and services provided by other sectors.